 Dickinson copied this poem into Fascicle 11 in the 15th place in late 1861.
 It is what Elizabeth Hewitt calls one of Dickinson’s “accounting” poems and illustrates the pattern whereby the speaker identifies a loss or absent object of desire and “monetizes” it using economic imagery.

 But not all “money” is the same.
-“Bags of Doubloons” suggests pirates, who interrupt capitalist speculation, just as “Ducats” in “I lost a World – the other day!” another example Hewitt gives of an accounting poem, suggests Shylock’s loss of his daughter Jessica in Shakespeare's The Merchant of Venice and this loss’s obverse, his horrible demand on Antonio.
+“Bags of Doubloons” suggests pirates, who interrupt capitalist speculation, just as “Ducats” in “I lost a World – the other day!”
+(F247, J270), another example Hewitt gives of an accounting poem, suggests Shylock’s loss of his daughter Jessica in Shakespeare’s The Merchant of Venice and this loss’s obverse, his horrible demand on Antonio for a pound of flesh.
 And, lo, the tragic Jew appears in the last stanza of this poem, overseeing the speaker’s signing of “the bond” that promises her “One hour” of her beloved’s presence for– a pound of flesh?
-Betsy Erkkila finds that Dickinson’s references to racial figures, like Jewish merchants, confirms the poet’s sense of her class privilege and a condemnation of mercantilism, but Hewitt counters: “even as Dickinson appeals to the stereotype of the avaricious Jew, her poetry defines itself as engaged in this larger project of assessing value, gauging risk, and making exchanges.”
+Betsy Erkkila finds that Dickinson’s references to racial figures, like Jewish merchants, confirms the poet’s sense of her class privilege and a condemnation of mercantilism, but Hewitt counters:

 The details of figure and image are important to note in these exchanges, and here they oscillate between worldly and spiritual.
 For example, one of the speaker’s final exclamations calls this economic relationship an “Extatic Contract!” a phrase that joins Dickinson’s language of spiritual/physical transport (extasy) to a word (contract) that suggests both a financial instrument of exchange that binds both parties equally as well as the marriage contract.